pixelgamewizard/pgwbandedtorches/README.md

 **Are there any dependencies?**

 Generally you will need the most recent stable/recommended Forge version.
-For 1.18.2 you will need 40.0.36 or later (the alpha is 40.0.32 but users have reported issues with it).
 I might add optional mod dependencies sometime in the future, but my intention is to keep this mod free of required mod dependencies.

 **Are there any incompatibilities?**